 Below are story ideas grouped by JET participants and alumni (JET World) and those more on Japanese culture (Japan World).
-If youâ€™re a JET or JETWit contributor from anywhere in the world, we welcome your interest or extra story ideas!
-Contact JQâ€™s editor Justin Tedaldi (magazine [at] jetaany [dot] org) to sign up.
+If youâ€™re a JET or JETWit contributor from anywhere in the world, we welcome your interest or additional story ideas!
+Contact JQâ€™s editor Justin Tedaldi (magazine [at] jetaany [dot] org) to sign up for stories.

 We are running a new series on JETwit about solo cooking experiences while on JET (check out â€œNattode,â€ the first piece in the series).
 Did you discover a new favorite comfort food in Japan, learn to cook a mouthwatering meal that you still serve today or accidentally buy something really weird only to discover (and reluctantly) eat it in your mansion?
 We want to hear about it!

 This quarterly anecdote topic is winters in Japan from JET alumni around the world!
 If you have a strange, delightful (or bothâ€”we all do) short story to share about your fuyus past in Japan, weâ€™d love to publish it.
 Participate in Yuki-matsuri?
 Go for a particularly invigorating onsen dip to beat the cold?
 Funny story to share about getting a kotatsu or ceramic heater?
 Let us know!